Mohammedsalah19/ValidationTask/README.md

 	 a -you can click btn and textbox is green. b- you can't click btn and textbox is red.

 4- go to (Usercontroller) to see code
+#You can see Result screenshoots from Folder RESULT (above)